Kometa-Team/Kometa/docs/config/myanimelist.md

      You will need to stop that web server while you're doing this in order to grab that localhost URL.

-19. Run Kometa and the auth will be completed.
+19. Run Kometa and the authentication will be completed.

 ## Alternative Way of Letting Kometa make the URL